 Advantages of living in Malta as an expat

-St. Paul’s bay
+- St. Paul’s Bay

-City of Mdina and Rabat
+- Mdina and Rabat

-City of Birgu
+- City of Birgu

-Living in Europe as an expat
+Living in Europe as an Expat

-If you need advice on property investment or residency in Portugal, Spain, Malta, or Cyprus our specialists are here to help.
+If you need advice on property investment or residency in Portugal, Spain, Malta, or Cyprus, our specialists are here to help.

 Get in touch today to schedule a free consultation with one of our team members.

-Best places for expats in the Caribbean
+The Best Places for Expats to Live in the Caribbean

-Geographical proximity to the US
+- It has geographical proximity to the US

-Visa-free travel to over 130 countries
+- Its passport offers visa-free travel to over 140 countries

-Dominica: Why live here
+Why live in Dominica?

 Antigua and Barbuda

 Why live in Antigua and Barbuda?

-Antigua and Barbuda Citizenship by Investment Program
+Antigua and Barbuda citizenship by investment program

 St. Kitts and Nevis

-Famously known and appreciated for its stunning scenery, white sandy beaches, and tropical climate, St. Kitts and Nevis is a popular destination to settle down in and live a relaxed lifestyle.
+Famously known for its stunning scenery, clean city streets, white sandy beaches, and tropical climate, St. Kitts and Nevis is one of the top places to settle down and live a relaxed lifestyle.

 How can I move to the Caribbean?

-We work first and foremost for our clients, providing unique tailor-made solutions to each individual.
+We work first and foremost for our clients, providing unique, tailor-made solutions to each individual.

-Contact us to learn more about the Caribbean citizenship programs, or to learn more about other residency and citizenship programs we work with.
+Contact us to learn more about the Caribbean citizenship programs or to learn more about other residency and citizenship programs we work with.